Think

 My mother, on the other hand, has very fine, colour-treated hair (she won’t mind me sharing this) and she deems a weekly or often twice-weekly mask to be absolutely essential for her hair type.
 To each their own!

-My current favourite hair mask is technically not a mask.
-I mix two drops of Chloe Zara’s Hair Oil in with the brand’s Silk Hair Balm, work it through the lengths of the hair, leave it for around 15 minutes, then rinse.
+My current favourite hair mask is Kevin Murphys RE.STORE Mask. work it through the lengths of the hair, leave it for around 15 minutes, then rinse.
 Writing this has reminded me that I should use this tonight.
 Thanks, me.

 Oil (or leave-in treatment)